juanlucasumali/lead-generation-tool/README.md

-# 🏢 BSI Lead Generation Tool
+# 🏢 Lead Generation Tool

-A Streamlit app that analyzes company websites to identify key information about their technology infrastructure, designed for Business Systems International (BSI) lead generation.
+A Streamlit app that analyzes company websites to identify key information about their technology infrastructure, designed for lead generation for a hardware supplier company.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://lead-generation-tool.streamlit.app/)